 Ask any non-camper why they don’t fancy a tent or campervan and the answer will either be something to do with the weather or it’ll be worries about needing the loo.
-So, given that some of the Campfire Team have a campervan with no toilet, we’ve squatted to test and spotted the best camping toilet options!
+So…we’ve squatted to test and spotted the best camping toilet options!

 - A campsite pitch too far away from the toilet block to make a night-time trip all that convenient